 Overbrook is implementing the study of Latin beginning in third grade through fifth grade for all students.
 Using the Prima Christiana text in the first year of implementation and moving up the curriculum each year will give a solid introduction to the language.
 The study of Latin strengthens the understanding of our own English structure of words and grammar as well as gives a foundation for the study of other world languages as well.
 At Overbrook there is an additional benefit to the introduction of Latin to our students: it is the official language of the Catholic Church used in liturgies and official documents of the Church from which translations are made.
 Students will experience the rich heritage of Christianity in a new way through this program.

 Overbrook bases its Spanish curriculum on the Standards for Foreign Language Learning: Preparing for the 21st Century.
 This document defines the role of foreign language education through “content standards,” what students should know and be able to do.
 Spanish classes focus on listening, speaking, reading, writing, and culture, all of which are necessary to understand and communicate in Spanish.
-In junior high, each Spanish class will meet four times per week for a 50-minute period.
+Each Spanish class, fifth or sixth grade, will meet four times per week for a 50-minute period.
 With this greater exposure to the language, students will be able to explore more in terms of the grammar of the language, writing, reading, and conversation.
 Students will enjoy more time to develop their skills and conversation through skits, the creation of videos, writing, reading stories in Spanish, and learning the custom and cultures of various Spanish-speaking nations.
 With this expanded classroom time, there is more time for Spanish-speaking guests, enriching projects, and opportunities for your child to grow in knowledge, understanding, and confidence in using the language.